Culver’s root (Veronicastrum virginicum), coneflowers (Echinacea purpurea), and bee balm (Monarda didyma) Image by Debbie Roos

 Step Two — Identify Environmental Factors — Create a site analysis identifying what you have to offer plants.
 Map sun, wind, sight, sound, and drainage patterns.

 Steps Three and Four — Identify Human and Wildlife Activities and Uses.
-All wildlife needs food, water, and cover, and specific types of wildlife have additional needs, including plant diversity, careful arrangement of plant types, and the addition of feeders, nest boxes, and water features.
+All wildlife needs food, water, and cover, and specific types of wildlife have additional needs, including a variety of plant species, careful arrangement of plant types, and the addition of feeders, nest boxes, and water features.

 Step Five — Design a Native Plant Landscape – Create a design with canopy, shrub, and ground-level habitat in mind.
 Develop a plant list.